MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 1. Select **Create a profile**.
 1. Select **Refresh** to refresh the profiles page and view the new profile.

-## Create a Conditional Access policy
+## Link your security profile to a Conditional Access policy
 Create a Conditional Access policy and set session controls for end users or groups and link it to the filtering profile.
-To learn more about sessions controls, see [Conditional Access: Session](/azure/active-directory/conditional-access/concept-conditional-access-session).
+To learn more about session controls, see [Conditional Access: Session](/azure/active-directory/conditional-access/concept-conditional-access-session).
 1. In the Microsoft Entra admin center, navigate to **Identity** > **Protection** > **Conditional Access**.
 1. Select **Create new policy**.
 1. Enter a name and assign a user or group.
-1. Select **Target resources** and then select **Global Secure Access (Preview)** from the drop-down menu to set what the policy applies to.
+1. Select **Target resources** and then select **Global Secure Access (Preview)** from the drop-down menu to set the target resources the policy applies to.
 1. Select **Internet traffic** from the drop-down menu to set the traffic profile this policy applies to.
 1. Select **Sessions**, select **Use Global Secure Access security profile**, and then choose a web filtering profile.
 1. Select **Select**.
 1. In the **Enable policy** section, **Report-only** is the default.
 1. Select **Create**.

-## Test policy enforcement
+## End user policy enforcement

+To check if the client is acquiring Internet traffic, right-click on the Global Secure Access client icon in the task manager tray and open **Connection Diagnostics** > **Channels**.
+Ensure that the Internet channel is Present and Green.
+Also, check if the hostname acquisition and flows for the users Internet traffic are being acquired while browsing.

 Use a Windows device with the Global Secure Access client installed.
 Sign in as a user that is assigned the Internet traffic acquisition profile.
 Test that navigating to websites is allowed or restricted as expected.

-To check if the client is acquiring Internet traffic, right-click on the Global Secure Access client icon in the task manager tray and open **Connection Diagnostics** > **Channels**.
-Ensure that the Internet channel is Present and Green.
-Also, check if the hostname acquisition and flows for the users Internet traffic are being acquired while browsing.

 Navigate to an approved site and check if it loads properly.
 Next, navigate to a restricted site and confirm the site is blocked.

+> [!NOTE]
+> The current block experience includes a "Connection Reset" browser error for HTTPS traffic and a "DeniedTraffic" browser error for HTTP traffic.

 View Internet Access traffic logs in the Microsoft Entra admin center.
 Navigate to **Global Secure Access** > **Monitor** > **traffic logs**.
 It takes approximately 15 minutes for new entries to appear.